 Landlords will look at the dilapidations issues early and take measures to avoid lengthy vacant periods.

-During a buoyant market supply is often limited which means landlords are in a good position to negotiate strong terms.
-Tenant should look beyond the rent and initial incentives when negotiating a lease and should look at their liabilities over the duration of their tenancy.
+During a buoyant market, supply is often limited which means landlords are in a good position to negotiate strong terms.
+Tenants should look beyond the rent and initial incentives when negotiating a lease and should look at their liabilities over the duration of their tenancy.

 9. What is Section 18(1) and how does if affect dilapidations?